-This entire system is powered by solar energy.
-As a reliable, efficient, and powerful yet cost effective solar solution, the ECO-WORTHY 25W 12V (Eco-Worthy, n.d.) board is chosen, for being relatively inexpensive and high powered.
-This are connected to a diode and TP4056 battery charge, which has an array of four 18650 cells, and should provide enough battery power for three cloudy days and nights to this system in case of failure.
-The parts themselves are only used once the setup moves outside, in which case they are mounted on a metal bracket, and connected to the 3D printed part.

-A 3d printed enclosure houses the Diode modulator, the laser head, and the collimating lens.
-The other parts are placed in their own 3D enclosures.
-A wiring diagram is shown below:
+For almost no maintenance and external energy needs, solar is used.
+The Arduino Due draws around 3W and the lasers themselves pull 55 mW, the diode driver pulling a maximum of 5W (but for such a low powered laser, much less than this is expected).
+Thus, as a reliable, efficient, and powerful yet cost effective solar solution, the ECO-WORTHY 25W 12V (Eco-Worthy, n.d.) board is chosen, for being relatively inexpensive and working well with the parts required.
+This is connected to a diode and TP4056 battery charger, which has an array of four 3.7v 3000mah 18650 Samsung cells in the 1s4p configuration, and should provide enough battery power for three cloudy days and nights to this system in case of failure.
+A 3D printed enclosure houses the Diode modulator, the laser head, and the collimating lens.
+The other parts are placed in their own 3D printed enclosures.
+Radio modules for guiding aim can be attached on the outside of enclosures.
+These radios communicate information such as intensity of the phototransistors, and can be used to test whether a strong signal has been created.
+Radios at such a distance are very slow, and only used to help pinpoint aim properly, and optimize data rates during weather events.

-Mounting
+Mounting:

 After around 10km, the optimal height for both towers to project is 10m (Stern, 2014).
-It would allow transmitters to transmit over obstacles, even accounting for the earth’s curvature.
-For the purposes of this proposal, a simple Celesteron telescope mount will be used.
-Telescopes have the same needs as this system, extremely small movement causing huge inaccuracy, and since the curvature of the Earth isn’t a factor over just 5-6 km, the initial testing distance of this project, the curvature of the Earth isn’t a huge consideration.
-For the 10km test, the telescope mounts can be on top of platforms or hills without obstruction.
-A platform is shown to the right, this is mounted via screws onto the Telescope mount.

-Goals/ Timeline: My project is evaluated on three metrics, Distance, Data Transmission Rate, and Accuracy.
+It would allow transmitters to transmit over obstacles, even accounting for the earth’s curvature which was calculated.
+Early on in testing, clamps will be used to keep individual housings to a table for testing.
+For more advanced testing, a two simple Celesteron telescope mounts will be used, one for the receiver and one for the transmitter (in the final design, each module will house two transmitters and receivers for two-way data transfer, but for testing only one is needed of each).
+Telescopes have the same needs as this system, extremely fine pointing, and so one is used to finely tune aiming for the testing portion.
+Since the curvature of the Earth isn’t a huge factor over just 5-6 km, it isn’t a huge consideration for the testing phases of this project. .
+Goals & Timeline: My project is evaluated on three metrics, Distance, Data Transmission Rate, and Accuracy.
 Distance is easily measured, data transmission rate is in hertz, switches seen by the receiver per second.
 Accuracy is measured in the percent of dropped bits.
 Error correction will be heavily applied, but having decent initial figures and a high transmission rate, always translates to better outcomes later.
 I plan on testing my project by recording data through the receiver, to the Arduino, and comparing this data to the initial bit string inputted to the laser.
+As once I’ve initially built the device, outside of aiming and testing laser specifications, it would be boring to just make higher and higher goals, I’ve decided many of my goals will be attacking bad weather situations, and figuring out how to create an aiming system, through LoRa.
+While I don’t have servos for durability reasons, communicating intensity information between transmitters can help operators change settings to aim properly.

-Goal 1: Super short distance (2 weeks): This is quite simple, getting the receiver above 90% accuracy, at just 10kHz from a distance of 1 meter.
+Goal 1: Super short distance (2 weeks): This is quite simple, getting the receiver above 90% accuracy (no error correction), at just 10kHz from a distance of 1 meter.
 This is more for testing that the technology works, and making sure that the parts themselves are functioning properly.

-Goal 2: Still short, but hypersonic (5 weeks): 100 m, with 90% accuracy, but now at 100 kHz.
+Goal 2: Still short, but high-speed (5 weeks): 100 m, with 90% accuracy, but now at 100 kHz.